sourcegraph/deploy-sourcegraph/docs/scale.md

 users.
 If you notice latency for search or code intelligence is higher than desired, changing these parameters can yield a drastic improvement in performance.

-> For assistance scaling and tuning Sourcegraph, contact us
+> For assistance scaling and tuning
-> at <mailto:support@sourcegraph.com>.
+> Sourcegraph, [contact us](https://about.sourcegraph.com/contact/).
 We're happy to help!

 ## Tuning replica counts for horizontal scalability